 This 19 hour (3 hours eLearning prior to the class beginning and 16 classroom hours) in-depth course features demonstrations of therapeutic methods to assist patients to achieve the most functional outcome possible.
 A step-by-step teaching style engages students working in all levels of care.
 The curriculum introduces learners to the foundation of therapeutic exercise, functional transfer, bed mobility and ambulation techniques, skills to promote independent self-care, and successful methods to assist with restorative dining.
 The student will learn approaches that promote independent activity, mobility, and independence in ADLs, increase muscle strength and balance, prevent contractures and skin breakdown, provide opportunities for meaningful activities, and provide a sense of accomplishment.
 Taught by a licensed physical therapist with guest lectures from an occupational therapist, a speech language pathologist and a prosthetics specialist, the program provides the student with a more comprehensive understanding of restorative care.
 To enhance the learner’s experience the course provides real life examples and immediate hands on practice in lab.
 Graduates will receive a Certificate of Accomplishment as a Restorative Certified Nursing Assistant (or Restorative Aide if not a licensed CNA) upon completion of the course.

-The RCNA Program is a weekend seminar (Saturday & Sunday from 8:00am to 5:00pm) preceded by 3 hours of eLearning via AMTI’s web portal and is held three times per year.
+The RCNA Program is a weekend seminar (Saturday & Sunday from 8:00am to 5:00pm) preceded by 3 hours of eLearning via AMTI’s web portal and is held two times per year.

 What are the RCNA program prerequisites: